 Ms. Rodriguez: [Addressing the class] Today, we're discussing the controversial topic of graffiti.
-As artists, it is a need for us to understand different perspectives and forms of artistic expression.
+As artists, it's important for us to understand different perspectives and forms of artistic expression.
 Now, who can tell me what graffiti means to them?

-Alex: [Eagerly raises hand] Graffiti is about young people screaming out against conformity!
+Alex: [Eagerly raised hand] Graffiti is about young people screaming out against conformity!
 It's about tearing down barriers, even if it means defying the rules!